 When Achilles had an unfortunate meeting with a poorly-covered well, Durrell adopts a pigeon who promptly refused to sleep outside and often perched on the faces of his family members, “cooing loudly and lovingly.”

-The first domesticated animal is thought to be evidenced by a dog buried with a human in modern Israel, dating back about 12,000 years.
+The first domesticated animal is thought to be evidenced by a dog buried with a human in modern Israel, dating back 12,000 years.
 Whether one died after the other is unclear, but their lives were intertwined in afterlife.

 Many of us love and appreciate pets to the point of invasion.
-Moving furniture, house, even homes to accommodate.

 My favorite great aunt is in her late 80s and still ventures out in Michigan winters because her Siamese must go out.
 “He keeps me young,” she often says.
 I imagine her bounding across the yard after him, I know she does.
 And gets him unstuck when he attempts to clear the chain-link fence and fails.
 The precious things we keep nearby are often alive.